gabidiac11/programare-avansata/PA_4/README.md

  ````

  #### - Create two maps (having different implementations) describing the students and the school preferences and print them on the screen.~✔️
   This is done using a map from student to a LinkedHashSet of schools by which order the preference is given.
 The same maping is done in reverve for the schools.
 These 2 variables are generated in compulsory main `generateStudentPreferences(List<Student> students, Set<School> schools)` and `generateSchoolPreferences(List<Student> students, Set<School> schools)`.
-The text printed is generated in `pa.lab4.didactic.SchoolAllocation.studentPreferencesToString()`.
+The text printed is generated in `pa.lab4.stablematching.PreferencePrinter.preferenceToString(Map<T, Set<M>> preferences, String title)`. `PreferencePrinter` uses a generic type in order to avoid using 2 different functions that do the same thing.

   ````